You are here:

 Another focus area in our partnership with states is improving the ability to focus limited resources on priorities.
 In Region 8, the EPA and states are collaborating on a priority-driven resource allocation process that makes sure that resources are deployed to the most critical environmental problems.

-Visit the Region 8 home page to find links to our state partners' website
+Visit the About Region 8 page to find links to our state partners' websites.

 Region 8 State Directors' Meetings